mschot/mycroft-smartthings/README.md

 # Home Assistant Skill for Mycroft

+## Updates
+I have been busy for the past bit but will be making updates to this soon.
+Thanks again for the support.

 [![Stories in Ready](https://badge.waffle.io/btotharye/mycroft-homeassistant.svg?label=ready&title=Ready)](http://waffle.io/btotharye/mycroft-homeassistant) [![Build Status](https://travis-ci.org/btotharye/mycroft-homeassistant.svg?branch=master)](https://travis-ci.org/btotharye/mycroft-homeassistant)

 based off the original code from https://github.com/BongoEADGC6/mycroft-home-assistant, spun off my own version since they seem to be inactive.